Baskin High School Building

-The Baskin High School Building is a historic school building located along Louisiana Highway 857 in Baskin, Louisiana.
+Baskin High School Building was a historic school building located along Louisiana Highway 857 in Baskin, Louisiana.
+When it was an active school, it was operated by the Franklin Parish School Board.

+History

-Built in 1925–26, it is a two-story brick building with 11 bays along its front facade.
+Built in 1925–26, its facility was a two-story brick building with 11 bays along its front facade.
 It has a two-story auditorium extending to the rear.

 It was deemed "significant in the area of architecture as Baskin's most pretentious and monumental structure."
 Since its construction it has been a community focal point.

-The building was listed on the National Register of Historic Places on October 7, 1981.
+The school moved into a different building in 1977.
+The 1926 building was listed on the National Register of Historic Places as "Baskin High School Building" on October 7, 1981.

+The school district and the Louisiana Trust for Historical Preservation (LTHP) agreed in 2009 that if repairs were done to the school, then it would not be demolished.
+LTHP spent $31,000 in order to fix the building's roof.

+The district moved to have the school demolished when the agreement expired on August 10, 2019.
+The school was razed in July 2021, and its listing was removed from the National Register in 2024.